Introduction

 1. Soundproof Your Home

-• Use Thick Curtains: They absorb sound and block outside noise.
+- Use Thick Curtains: They absorb sound and block outside noise effectively.

-• Put Down Carpets & Rugs: These reduce echoes and footsteps.
+- Put Down Carpets & Rugs: These reduce echoes, footsteps, and vibrations.

-• Seal Windows & Doors: Use rubber seals to prevent noise from entering.
+- Seal Windows & Doors: Install rubber seals or weather stripping to prevent noise from entering.

 2. Reduce Noise from Appliances

-Keep your home appliances quiet with these tips:
+Keep your home appliances quiet with these practical tips:

-• Service Appliances Regularly: Old machines tend to make more noise.
+- Service Appliances Regularly: Old or poorly maintained machines tend to make more noise over time.

-• Choose Low-Noise Devices: Look for TVs, fans, and washing machines labeled “quiet.”
-(Guide: Low-Noise Energy Star Appliances)
+- Choose Low-Noise Devices: Look for TVs, fans, refrigerators, and washing machines labeled “quiet” or “low decibel.”
+Source: Guide: Low-Noise Energy Star Appliances

-• Lower TV & Music Volume: Keep sound at a comfortable level.
+- Lower TV & Music Volume: Keep sound at a comfortable level, especially during early mornings and late nights.

 3. Be Mindful of Noise at Home